• 15 hours of Preschool, for the year before children start school.

 • 2 full days – 9am to 3pm and one 3 hour session.

-• Group B—Tuesday and Thursday -9am to 3pm and a 3 hour session on a Friday morning 9am to 12pm.
+• Group B—Tuesday and Thursday 9am to 3pm and a 3 hour session on a Monday or Wednesday morning (9am to 12pm).

 DfE Speech and Language Program

 • Children participate in the Kindergarten program and receive a high level of specialised support for children with severe specific speech and/or language impairments